The Massingberd Family

 Peregrine’s chief joy was in creating new plantations.
 In this he was greatly assisted by William Pontey.
 Pontey was a nurseryman who had an eye for landscape design.
 He published his theories in a series of books, culminating in ‘The Rural Improver’ of 1822.
 Expanding on the theories of ‘Capability’ Brown, Pontey advised Peregrine to plant belts of trees with breaks in them to focus views on distant features such as church towers.
 In a flat landscape such as Gunby’s this gives the impression of an extensive and generously wooded landscape, far greater than actually exists.

 The Reverend Algernon Langton-Massingberd, eldest son of Peregrine and Elizabeth Mary Anne who inherited Gunby in 1835, had only one child, also named Algernon (and called ‘Naughty’ in the family annals for reasons that will become apparent).
 The little boy grew up mostly untutored and untamed and was given some boundaries when his parents bought him a commission as a midshipman in the Royal Navy.
 He served his teenage years on the China seas maintaining supplies, cleanliness and discipline on board.
 Unsurprisingly he took the opportunity offered by his father’s untimely death in 1844 to quit the Navy and take to travel (with his mother) witnessing the overthrow of Louis Philippe in France.
-By 1848 he had resumed a military career, this time as a junior officer in the Dragoons followed, at his twenty-first birthday in 1849 - and amidst ox roasts and a massive dinner for all his Gunby tenants - by a move to the Royal Regiment of Horse Guards.
+By 1848 he had resumed a military career, this time as a junior officer in the Dragoons followed, at his twenty-first birthday in 1849 - and amidst ox roasts and a massive dinner for all his Gunby tenants - by a move to The Royal Horse Guards (The Blues).
 In this role he began to enjoy life to the full, taking a house in fashionable Eaton Square and becoming involved in gambling rings and murky horse dealing.
 He also began to take an interest in radical politics.

 Algernon wrote ecstatically of his meeting with Louis Kossuth, the Hungarian revolutionary.
 They had met in Turkey after the failure of the short-lived Hungarian republic.
 So it was natural that Algernon should put his house in London at Kossuth’s disposal when the revolutionary visited England late in 1851.
 Kossuth travelled the country making speeches.
 The government remained quiet but, after Kossuth’s departure for America, took revenge on those who had helped him.
 Algernon was required to resign his commission and, with no position and hounded by creditors, he too departed for America early in 1852, never to return.
 His travels took him to Havana, Australia, New York and Lima in Peru where his last contact is recorded in 1854.